WHAT IS AN OAK TREE ITCH MITE?

 Yes.
 Since they can float in air, the most common way into the home is on your clothing but they can also enter through a door or open windows.

 Typical oak tree itch mite problems will start in the spring and then by fall, galls will start to pop which in turn release the mites.
-Its for this reason the fall seems to be the “worse” time of year and when they’re most active.
+Its for this reason the fall and winter seems to be the “worse” time of year and when they’re most active.

 CAN YOU SPRAY YOUR YARD OR HOME FOR OAK TREE ITCH MITES?